 - President Biden signed the signed the American Rescue Plan Act into law on March 11th.
 The Act includes additional funding and expanding eligibility requirements for the Paycheck Protection Program, Shuttered Venue Operators Grant Program, and Economic Injury Disaster Loan Advance (EIDL).
 As well as a new Restaurant Revitalization Fund for restaurants impacted by the COVID-19 pandemic.
 Learn more here.

 - The Restaurant Revitalization Fund (RRF) will offer $28.6 billion in grants to hard-hit restaurants and bars, with restaurants able to apply for grants based on lost revenue.
 Additionally, $5 billion of that total will be set aside expressly for businesses with 2019 gross receipts of less than $500,000.
 Most American restaurants and bars that lost revenue in 2020 versus 2019 will be eligible to apply for RRF grants.
+Applications opened May 3rd.
 Learn more to see if your restaurant or bar is eligible to apply for funding here.

 - The WSDA in partnership with the Washington State Department of Commerce are providing Recovery and Relief Grants for small food and agricultural businesses.
 The application period will be open April 9 - April 26, 2021.
 Learn more to see if you qualify and begin your application here.